 The Bay of Bothnia

-The wave buoy in the Bay of Bothnia was operational from the beginning of June to the end of November 2017.
+The wave buoy in the Bay of Bothnia was operational from the mid-June to the end of November 2018.

 The Central Bothnian Sea

-In the beginning of 2017 the wave buoy in the Central Bothnian Sea was operational to the end of March.
-The buoy was redeployed in the beginning May and was operational the rest of the year.
+In the beginning of 2018 the wave buoy in the Central Bothnian Sea was operational to 22 February.
+The buoy was redeployed in the beginning of April and was operational the rest of the year.

 The Southern Bothnian Sea, station Finngrundet